 John Ashmead is Chair of Seward & Kissel’s Bankruptcy and Reorganization Group.

-John’s expertise is in insolvency and distressed situations.
-His experience spans out-of-court workouts, chapter 11 cases, and foreign insolvency proceedings, where he represents lenders, bondholders and other creditors, borrowers, equity holders, acquirers, and members of and formal and informal creditor committees.
-In addition to restructurings of various sorts, the engagements include bankruptcy-related litigation, private equity and strategic investments, including acquisitions and plan sponsorships, and structured finance transactions.
+John is a recognized expert in insolvency and distressed situations.
+His experience spans workouts, chapter 11, liquidations and foreign insolvency proceedings, where he represents trustees, agents, lenders, bondholders and other creditors, borrowers, equity holders, acquirers, members of and formal and informal creditor committees, and directors.
+In addition to restructurings, his engagements include bankruptcy litigation, private equity and strategic investments, acquisitions, plan sponsorship, and structured finance transactions.

-Some of John’s recent representations include acting as lead counsel for: The Official Committee of Unsecured Creditors in the Suniva Inc. chapter 11 case; The Official Committee of Unsecured Creditors in the Gracious Home chapter 11 cases; Wilmington Savings Fund Society as administrative agent on the $1.6 billion credit facility with J. Crew in connection with amendments thereto; Law Debenture Trust Company as indenture trustee for $536 million in bonds in the Caesars chapter 11 cases; Delaware Trust Company as indenture trustee for $1.3 billion in bonds in the Ultra Petroleum chapter 11 cases; Wilmington Savings Fund Society as the administrative agent for a $1.8 billion credit facility in the prepackaged chapter 11 cases of Millennium Labs; DVB Bank SE as secured creditor and DIP lender in the International Shipholding chapter 11 cases; an ad hoc group of bondholders in a workout of the Trump Ocean Club (Panama); and various directors in the Miller Auto Parts chapter 11 cases.
+Examples of recent representations include acting as lead counsel for: the Independent Managers in the Payless chapter 11 cases; U.S. Bank as indenture trustee and Committee member in the Nine West chapter 11 cases; Wilmington Savings Fund Society (“WSFS”) as DIP loan administrative agent in the Mission Coal chapter 11 cases; WSFS as indenture trustee in the Sears chapter 11 cases; the Official Committee of Unsecured Creditors in the Suniva chapter 11 cases; Danish Ship Finance as secured lender in the Toisa chapter 11 cases; an investment fund in connection with the Harvey Gulf chapter 11 cases; the Official Committee of Unsecured Creditors in the Gracious Home chapter 11 cases; WSFS as administrative agent on the J. Crew credit facility; Law Debenture Trust Company as indenture trustee in the Caesars chapter 11 cases; DVB Bank as secured creditor and DIP lender in the International Shipholding chapter 11 cases; an ad hoc bondholder group of Trump Ocean Club (Panama); and directors in the Miller Auto Parts chapter 11 cases.